 Intermittent, short-term rolling stoppages of five minutes or less will occur twice a day on southbound I-579 between 9 a.m. and 2 p.m. through mid-November as crews install caisson rebar cages.
 Additionally, the stoppages will occur on the Bedford Avenue, 7th Avenue, and Bigelow Boulevard ramps to southbound I-579.

-Local Restrictions: Beginning on Monday, 9/9, Chatham Street is Closed through December
+Beginning on Wednesday, 9/25, Chatham Street is Closed through December 2019

 The restriction is necessary to allow the contractor to perform various construction activities such as excavating behind existing retaining wall at Abutment 1, installing temporary shoring, and constructing new abutment and park area for the “CAP Project”.